 The Russian defense industry is extremely efficient.
 Russia surpasses its NATO rivals not only in mass production but also in the complexity of the weapons it creates.
-The Kh-101 is the missile the Russians rely on.
+The Kh-101 is the missile that the Russians rely on.

 The development of the Kh-101 is due to the reduction in the number of Russian bombers.
-And Russia has created that very "force multiplier" capable of hitting targets from a long distance without endangering pilots.
+And Russia has created that "force multiplier" capable of hitting targets from a long distance without endangering pilots.

 The Kh-101 is the pinnacle of Russian missile engineering.
 It will create constant problems for NATO.